alekseypotapov-dev/GithubHeartSwift/README.md

 # Github♥️Swift
-Checking capabilities of SwiftUI on a sample project with no third-party frameworks Using MVVM architecture
+Checking capabilities of SwiftUI on a sample project with no third-party frameworks and using MVVM architecture.

 Using [Github V3 Search API](https://developer.github.com/v3/search/#search-repositories) requests: